-Maserati last fall announced it would introduce a crossover slotting in below the Levante and wearing the Grecale name.
+Maserati in 2020 announced it would introduce a crossover slotting in below the Levante and wearing the Grecale name.
 In keeping with Maserati's penchant for naming models after winds, a habit that started in 1963 with the Mistral, the name comes from a wind in the Mediterranean.

-We now have our own spy shots of a prototype.
-The sighting follows last month's release of official photos of a prototype taken during a test drive by Carlos Tavares, CEO of Maserati's Stellantis parent company.
+We have fresh spy shots of a prototype for the Grecale, including some shots of the interior.
+The sighting follows the release of official photos of a prototype taken during a test drive by Carlos Tavares, CEO of Maserati's Stellantis parent company last year.
 Tavares was joined by Stellantis Chairman John Elkann, with the two also visiting Maserati's plant in Modena, Italy, where the new MC20 supercar is being built.

 The Grecale will be built at Stellantis' plant in Cassino, Italy, alongside the Alfa Romeo Stelvio.
 The Grecale has been developed on the Giorgio platform underpinning the Stelvio, so it's no surprise the proportions are similar between the two vehicles.